leiless/dnsredir/README.md

 }
 ```

-* `FROM...` is the file list which contains base domain to match for the request to be redirected. `.`(i.e. root zone) can be used solely to match all incoming requests as a fallback.
+* `FROM...` is the file list which contains base domain to match for the request to be redirected.
+URL can also be used, currently only `HTTPS` is supported(due to security reasons).

+    `.`(i.e. root zone) can be used solely to match all incoming requests as a fallback.

-	Currently, two kind of formats are supported:
+	Two kind of formats are supported currently:

 	* `DOMAIN`, which the whole line is the domain name.